Lenora Fulani

 Lenora Branch Fulani (born April 25, 1950) is an American psychologist, psychotherapist, and political activist.
-She is best known for her presidential campaigns and development of youth programs serving minority communities in the New York City area.
+She is best known for her presidential campaigns and development of youth programs serving minority communities in the New York City metropolitan area.
 In the 1988 United States presidential election heading the New Alliance Party ticket, she became the first woman and the first African American to achieve ballot access in all fifty states.
 Fulani's political concerns include racial equality, gay rights, and political reform, specifically to encourage third parties.

 Fulani has worked closely since 1980 with Fred Newman, a New York–based psychotherapist and political activist who has often served as her campaign manager.
 Newman developed the theory and practice of Social Therapy in the 1970s, founding the New York Institute for Social Therapy in 1977.
 Along with psychologist Lois Holzman, Fulani has worked to incorporate the social therapeutic approach into youth-oriented programs, most notably the New York City–based All Stars Project, which she co-founded in 1981.

 Fulani joined activists who supported Ross Perot for president in the 1992 United States presidential election in a national effort to create a new pro-reform party.
 In 1994 she led the formation of the Committee for a Unified Independent Party (CUIP).
 For years Fulani was active with Newman's version of the International Workers Party (IWP).
 Since then, she has been active with the Independence Party of New York.